dhmay/jamstats/README.md

     <img src="https://github.com/dhmay/jamstats/blob/main/resources/jamstats_logo.png" width="300">
 </p>

 Tools for making plots with roller derby game data from the [CRG scoreboard](https://github.com/rollerderby/scoreboard) (versions 4.x and 5.x).

-Build jamstats plots online!
+You can build jamstats plots online!
 Check out [jamstats.net](https://jamstats.net).

 The main reason to run Jamstats on your laptop, rather than through the website, is to connect to a live game on a running scoreboard.
 Jamstats is great for announcers!
 See the most recent penalties, score over time, jammer stats and rosters for both teams.